 Syndromes, diseases which consist of multiple disorders and include Myositis:

 What Does Myositis mean?

 The prefix ”Myo” means muscle.
-The term “Myopathy” indicates any disease, inflammation, or weakness of the muscle, whereas “Myositis” is a specific group of muscle diseases, most often those which are both idiopathic (no known cause) and autoimmune in nature.
-However, the terms “Myositis” and “Myopathy” are occasionally used interchangeably and some, very rare types of Myositis can be traced to genetic inheritance.
+The suffix “itis” means inflammation.
+Therefore, myositis is inflammation of the muscle.
+The term “Myopathy” indicates any disease, inflammation, or weakness of muscle, whereas “Myositis” is a specific group of muscle diseases, in our case, the inflammatory myopathies, which are most often both idiopathic (no known cause) and thought to be autoimmune in nature.

 We have found through experiences shared in our Facebook Support Groups that some people are being diagnosed with “Myalgia and Myositis,” which actually is not a disease diagnosis but rather symptoms.
 The terms simply mean that they are experiencing muscle weakness and pain, which can be indications of many diseases.
 This is not the “Myositis” we discuss as an Idiopathic Inflammatory Myopathy.

 How Does Myositis Affect People?

 Myositis, such as poly- and dermato-, is a chronic, progressive, inflammatory disease which most often is indicated by muscle weakness and skin rashes.
 Other symptoms may include pain, fatigue (or asthenia), trouble swallowing, shortness of breath, lung disease, fevers, and weight loss.
 Patients often have difficulty climbing stairs, rising from a seated position, turning over in bed, raising their arms over their head, and many become prone to falls.
 Symptoms can appear gradually, over a period of months or even years, or they may develop more rapidly, within days or weeks.